drothfeld/Cipher-TCG/README.md

 - View database of Cipher cards (incomplete: 182/X).
 - View database of Cipher card skills (incomplete: 345/X).
 - Extensive filtering search system (incomplete).
-- Save and load favorite card data (incomplete).
+- Save and load favorite card data (complete).
-- Realtime prices of cards as listed on https://tcgrepublic.com/.
+- Realtime prices of cards as listed on https://tcgrepublic.com/ (complete).

 **Adding Cards/Skills to this Project:**
 - To add a cipher card to the application, edit the following files (make sure to follow the naming conventions I have set in place):

   - Constants/Skills.swift
+  - Constants/SkillLists.swift
   - Constants/Cards.swift
   - Constants/CardLists.swift
   - Images/B## (Where ## is the set number you are adding a card image to)